buttplugio/buttplug-unity/README.md

 - Set the URL to `https://package.openupm.com`
 - Click the `+` button in the scope list
 - Add `com.nonpolynomial.buttplug-unity`
+- Click `Apply`
 - Close the Project Settings window
-- Open `Window > Package Manager`
+- Go to `Window > Package Manager`
 - Use the drop down in the upper left to select `My Registeries`
 - Select the `ButtplugUnity` package
 - Click `Install`

 ### Option #3: Manual Install of ButtplugUnity Package

 You can also manually download and install the ButtplugUnity package, but you'll need to check in all the package files into your project and you will need to manually remove and re-import the package when you want to update the Buttplug Unity package version.

 - Download the [Latest Buttplug Unity Package](https://package-installer.glitch.me/v1/installer/OpenUPM/com.nonpolynomial.buttplug-unity?registry=https%3A%2F%2Fpackage.openupm.com)
 - In Unity, use `Assets > Import Package > Custom Package...`
 - Open the downloaded package.
-- Select `Import`
+- Click `Import`

 ## Usage